g0v-it/data-budget/README.md

 docker exec databudget_sdaas_1 ingestion.sh
 ```

 The rdf store exposes a SPARQL endpoint on 9999 port.
-This interface must be disabled in producion environment.
+Try to acesss the admin contro panel ar http://localhost:9999/bigdata/. **WARNING**: this interface must be disabled in producion environment to prevent security issue

 The api server exposes an http endpoint at 8080 port.
-Try to get the italian budget data with http://localhost:8080/v1/accounts
+Try to get the italian budget data with http://localhost:8080/accounts